SeonghwanSeo/DeepDL/README.md

 If you have any problems or need help with the code, please add an issue or contact shwan0106@kaist.ac.kr.

+### Issue

+Our script could not read the character 'X'.
+Please filter out the molecules that contain Xe atoms.

+### Recommend (Retraining)

+Although we set the hidden dimension of RNNLM to 1024 in paper, I recommend using a smaller dimension.
+(256, 512, ...)

+You can add 'X' character in `src/utils/data_utils/smiles_utils.py` if you want to use Xe atom.

 ## Table of Contents

 - [Environment](#environment)